oncomouse/AndrewPilsch.com/source/_cv-src.md

 **"&lsquo;I am afraid of a draught of cool air&rsquo;: Lovecraft, Air Conditioning, and Autophagic Modernity"** _The Society For Literature, Science, and the Arts 2013 Conference_, South Bend, IN, 2013.

+**"When Writing is no Longer Writing: Institutions, Objects, Disciplines"** _Computers and Writing 2013 Conference_, Frostberg, MD, 2013.

 **"Thinking Different: Primitive Accumulation, Cognitive Economies, and the Quest for a More Perfect Mind"** _15th Biennial RSA Conference_, Philadelphia, PA, 2012.

 **"Becoming Object: Facebook, Life Writing, and Tool-Being"** _The Conference on College Composition and Communication_, St. Louis, MA, 2012.